eymankun/crypteux/README.md

 # crypteux
-A simple apps that shows you the current price of crypto currency.¥n The api for this apps is from CoinAPI.io.
+A simple apps that shows you the current price of crypto currency.
+The api for this apps is from CoinAPI.io.

 ## How to use